arrjay/kitbash/docs/README.md

 path.has_mode /path mode
 ```

-Returns true of the path has the given mode.
+Returns true if the path has the given mode.

 ### Built-ins